oSoWoSo/voidinstall/README.md

 void-sh is a program written in Bash that configures Void Linux.

-Don't run as ROOT zou will be asked for password if needed!
+Don't run as ROOT you will be asked for password if needed!

 ### Content